Brazil lost BRL 45 billion in 2020 with offshores like that of Paulo Guedes - News

 The publication highlights that the amount would be used for Brazil to vaccinate the entire population of the country against Covid-19 twice.
 According to the study, there would still be immunizations left over to complete the vaccination schedule for nearly 55 million Brazilians.
 The approximately R$ 45 billion could also be used for the federal government to fund the Auxílio Brasil, an income transfer program that will replace the Bolsa Família, at R$ 400, for the approximately 17 million families that will be covered by the initiative, as President Jair Bolsonaro promised.

-Entrepreneurs and investors resort to tax havens to install companies, which are popularly known as offshores, due to the little bureaucracy offered by these countries and, above all, the low taxes.
+Entrepreneurs and investors resort to tax havens to install companies, which became popularly known as offshores, due to the little bureaucracy offered in these countries and, above all, due to the low taxation.
 Because of this financial incentive, it is common for those responsible for offshore companies to pay little or virtually no tax on the profits obtained from the investment.

 Recently, an international consortium of investigative journalists revealed that Paulo Guedes opened an offshore in the British Virgin Islands, a tax haven in the Caribbean, in September 2014.
 At the time, the minister invested US$8 million.
 The values were raised to US$ 9.5 million by August 2015, according to the journalistic investigation.
 Guedes may have earned more than R$16 million from the devaluation of the real against the dollar during the Bolsonaro government.
-According to federal deputy Elias Vaz (PSB-GO), he omitted that his daughter is a director of the company.
+He omitted, according to federal deputy Elias Vaz (PSB-GO), that his daughter is a director of the company.

 According to information from the study published on Tuesday, the country lost around US$ 8.17 billion in 2020 to tax havens, the equivalent of almost R$ 45 billion considering the current rate of the dollar, which closed the day at R$ 5.
 50. Compared to 2019, there was a drop of around 45% — two years ago, Brazil failed to collect almost R$ 80.4 billion.